alexandra-cyrielle-mangune/cssweng_s15_group5/README.md

 ## Admin Login
 * To access the admin panel, open [http://localhost:4000/admin]() in a browser.
-* There is no admin validation yet, so just press the `Log In` button to access the admin panel.
+* Username: admin
+* Password: pass1234

 ## User Login
 * User authentication is enabled.